kchu25/SimDNA.jl/README.md

 [![Coverage](https://codecov.io/gh/kchu25/SimDNA.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/kchu25/SimDNA.jl)

-Yes, we can generate synthetic DNA sequence motifs datasets in a very simple way -- i.i.d. background, and a profile that represents a motif generated from a product multinomial (i.e., PWMs) -- and then we plant the realization of the profile at some randomly chosen sequence at each sequence.
+Yes, we can generate synthetic DNA sequence motifs datasets in a simple way -- i.i.d. background, and a profile that represents a motif generated from a product multinomial (i.e., PWMs) -- and then plant the realization of the profile at some randomly chosen position at each sequence.
 But this is an easy problem to solve.
-How about we simulate the motif as a mixture of profiles, where each profile may overlap each other?
-Moreover, what if the motif has blocked structures such that variable spacings exist between each block?
+How about we simulate the motif as a mixture of profiles, where each profile may share some identical patterns (i.e., overlaps)?
+Moreover, what if a motif has a blocked structure such that variable spacings exist between each block?
+Maybe a mixture of blocked-structured profiles?
 This package creates such patterns.

 # Basic examples

 Coming soon

-# Example patterns not discoverable by motif finding methods
+# Undetectable patterns

 Coming soon